topseed/topseed-npm/browserSide/README.md

 - practical derivative implementation of Flux

-- .js framework agnostic, but I like RIOT
+- .js framework agnostic, but we like RIOT

 - depends on muicss/loadjs and js signals; load before